 Did you know that you can upload your own images and fonts to Cricut Design Space?
-Instead of paying for a Cricut Access subscription or for individual fonts and images, uploading your own is a FREE way to use your Cricut and make unique designs.
+Instead of paying for a Cricut Access monthly subscription or for individual fonts and images, uploading your own is a FREE way to use your Cricut and make unique free designs.
 Let me show you how!

 Watch my video to learn how to upload free images and fonts to use with Cricut: